 Face Masks: Per local health guidelines, face masks are not mandatory outdoors in public, while maintaining 6 feet of distance from non-household members.
 In accordance with guidelines issued by local health authorities regarding the wearing of masks, all individuals who enter the season pass processing building and the campground general store will be required to wear a mask.
-Children 12 years old and younger are exempt from wearing masks.
+While in the park, social distancing should be adhered to at all times.
 For safety reasons, face coverings are not permitted while swimming or on the attractions.
 Between the rides and attractions, in food lines, in restrooms, and in areas where socially distancing can be challenging, guests are encouraged to wear face coverings.

 Nashville Shores employees are required to wear a face covering in virtually every area of the park if they do not interfere with safely performing their job responsibilities.

 Delays and Longer Wait Times: All guests should expect longer-than-normal wait times to pass through our security checkpoint, purchase tickets, process season passes, enter the park, receive food and beverage service, and experience attractions.
 We will continue to make changes to improve all processes and thank you for your patience.
 We have enhanced our already stringent cleaning procedures.
 So, some attractions, restrooms, or other areas may be temporarily closed due to increased cleaning.
 Due to fewer anticipated guests on the weekday, we recommend a weekday visit to ensure the best visit possible.